kurudata/kurufs/README.md

 ### Can I use Redis cluster?

-The simple answer is no. JuiceFS use [transaction](https://redis.io/topics/transactions) to guarantee the atomicy of meta opearations, which is not well supported in cluster mode.
+The simple answer is no. JuiceFS use [transaction](https://redis.io/topics/transactions) to guarantee the atomicity of metadata operations, which is not well supported in cluster mode.

 ## Status

-It's considered as beta quality, the storage format is not stablized yet, it's not recommended to deploy it into production.
+It's considered as beta quality, the storage format is not stabilized yet.
+It's not recommended to deploy it into production environment.
 Please test it with your use cases and give us feedback.

 ## Roadmap

-- Kubernetes CSI plugin
+- Kubernetes CSI driver
-- Stablize storage format
+- Stabilize storage format
 - Hadoop SDK
 - S3 gateway
 - Windows client
 - Encryption at rest
-- Other Databases for Meta
+- Other databases for metadata

 ## Reporting Issues